sparkwb/PWACodeTemplate/README.md

-# PWACodeTemplate
+# PWACodeTemplates
-This Repository Contains ReadyMade Codes For setting Up PWA's.
+Contains Template Code For Each function Of Manifest.json and service-worker.js